fmemuir/COASTGUARD/README.md

 When loading in the tidal data in the COASTGUARD driver file, you should **change the tidal files path `tidepath` to wherever you have cloned the aviso-fes repo to on your machine.**

+### CoasTrack Outputs
+The `CoasTrack` module outputs a series of shapefiles and `.pkl` files representing cross-shore transect intersections with various remotely sensed coastal metrics.
+The code documentation has tried to explain the origin and abbreviations of each variable and attribute field heading.
+However if you would like a full description in one place, the [CoasTrack_README.txt](https://github.com/fmemuir/COASTGUARD/blob/master/CoasTrack_README.txt) file has descriptions of the contents of these datasets.

 ## Roadmap
 This code is live and the master branch is being updated often (daily to weekly).
 If you clone this repo, please update it regularly with `git pull`!